geomstats/challenge-iclr-2021/README.md

 Anyone can participate and participation is free.
 It is enough to:
 - send a [Pull Request](https://github.com/geomstats/challenge-iclr-2021/pulls),
-- accept the Contributor License Agreement (CLA) on GitHub,
 - follow the challenge [guidelines](#guidelines),
 to be automatically considered amongst the participants.